GarwelGarwel/KerbalHealth/README.md

 **Features**

 - Every kerbal has Health Points (HP).
-- Maximum HP increase with kerbals' level.
-A newbie has 100 HP while a 5-level kerbal has 150 (by default).
+- Maximum HP increases with kerbals' level.
+A newbie has 100 HP while a 5-level kerbal has 150.
-- Kerbals' HP change, including in background and in timewarp, based on a range of factors such as living space, presence of crewmates, gravity, and specific ship parts.
+- Kerbals' HP change, including in the background and in timewarp, based on a range of factors such as living space, presence of crewmates, gravity, and specific ship parts.
 E.g., a level 1 kerbal will typically survive 11 days in a 1-man pod before becoming exhausted and turning into a Tourist.
 - Kerbals need time to recuperate at the KSC between flights to restore full health.
-- If a kerbal's health goes under 20%, he/she is exhausted and becomes a tourist.
+- If a kerbal's health goes under 20%, he/she is exhausted and becomes a Tourist.
 They will go back to work when health grows back to 25%.
 - If a kerbal's health falls to 0, he/she dies!
 - Kerbals experience radiation, both cosmic and artificial, which permanently affects their maximum health.
 - You can protect from radiation by using shielding and choosing safer mission profiles.
-- When kerbals level up, they can acquire quirks that affect their health reactions.
+- When kerbals level up, they can acquire quirks that affect their health reactions, to the better or to the worse.
 - Kerbals may fall sick, have health accidents or panic attacks: prepare for contingences!
 - Health Monitor lets you check on all your kerbals in KSC and in flight.
 - Health Report in Editor helps design comfy and healthy craft.